mausworks/tyin/README.md

 ### Tyin without React

+Tyin works just fine without React, in fact,
-React is only a `devDependency` for Tyin.
+React is just a `devDependency` for it.

-Unless you import `storeHook` or other React-specific functionality, Tyin works just fine without React.
+Unless you import `storeHook` or other React-specific functionality, you can use Tyin anywhere.
+Just replace `storeHook` with `createStore`.

 ```ts
 import createStore from "tyin/store";